tinoc-lang/tinoc/README.md

 ## License

-This project is licensed under the terms of the MIT License.
+This project is licensed under the terms of the Apache 2.0 License.
 See the [LICENSE](LICENSE) file for details.